READY TO #FLICKTHESWITCH

 Add in magnesium food or supplements

 A magnesium deficiency (which is found in 75 – 90% of Australians) can lead to sleepless nights.
 While there are plenty of magnesium-rich foods you can eat naturally, adding a supplement can help jump-start your levels and improve your sleep.
 In fact, one study in the Journal of Research in Medical Sciences found that magnesium supplements improved insomnia and sleep efficiency.
-The magnesium found in ADRENAL SWITCH is one of the most bioavailable forms so just one serve approximately 30 minutes before bed will help you not only relax and drift off to sleep, but have you waking feeling rested and refreshed.
+Just one serve of 300mg before bed will help you not only relax and drift off to sleep, but have you waking feeling rested and refreshed.

 Get some early day sunshine